danitinez/GooglePlaces-Carthage/README.md

 $ brew install carthage
 ```

-To integrate AFNetworking into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `GooglePlaces` into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "danitinez/GooglePlaces-Carthage" ~> 2.7.0
 ```

-Run `carthage update --platform ios` to build the framework and drag the built `Google*.framework` into your Xcode project.
+Run `carthage update --platform ios` to build the framework and drag the built `GoogleMaps.framework, GoogleMapsBase.framework, GoogleMapsCore.framework, GoogleMapsPlaces.framework` into your Xcode project.